 - A deductible not to exceed $500 per accident or illness

-If you cannot enroll full time for any reason, you must see an advisor in the IS before classes begin.
-Under certain circumstances, USCIS may allow a J-1 student to be enrolled part-time, but an IS advisor must approve the reason before classes begin.
-Part time attendance without an approved excuse from an IS advisor is a violation of your status and can cause serious problems for you.
-Your approved excuse must be in the form of a written explanation from your Academic Advisor, Medical Doctor, etc. depending on the reason for enrolling part-time.
-For more information on your specific case, please consult with an IS advisor.
+If you cannot enroll full time for any reason, you must see your International Student Advisor before classes begin.
+Under certain circumstances, USCIS may allow a J-1 student to be enrolled part-time, but your International Student Advisor must approve the reason before classes begin.
+Part-time attendance without an approved excuse from an International Student Advisor is a violation of your status and can cause serious problems for you.
+Your approved excuse must be in the form of a written explanation from your academic advisor, medical doctor, etc. depending on the reason for enrolling part-time.
+For more information on your specific case, please consult with your IS advisor.